 Finding Your Hosting/FTP Login or User Name

 To upload content to your website, you need your hosting username and password.
-This article shows you how to find your account's username; if you need help with your password, see Changing Your Hosting Account (FTP/Panel) Password and Username.
+This article shows you how to find your account's username; if you need help with your password, see Resetting Your Hosting Account (FTP/Panel) Password or Changing Its Username.

 To Locate Your Hosting Username